 You may view plumbing tests as an unnecessary expense when dealing with foundation issues, but they are crucial in correctly assessing and repairing the cause of the foundation issue.

-This post explains why foundation repair experts require hydrostatic plumbing tests and why it’s essential if you’re dealing with foundation issues.
+Why do prominent foundation repair experts require hydrostatic plumbing tests?
+Why it’s essential if you’re dealing with foundation issues?
+Let’s find out!

-- Typically, the test is performed from outside the house by a licensed plumber.
+- Typically, a licensed plumber performs the test from outside the house.
 They gain access to the home’s sewer system through the cleanout – the pipe that sticks up.